Last updated on February 23rd, 2021 at 12:39 pm

 Best kayaking in Northwest Florida

-Favorite: Suwanee River.
-If you think all there is to the Suwanee River is an old song with problematic lyrics, you’re missing out on one of Florida’s greatest kayaking, canoeing and camping rivers.
-Full story: Suwanee River: Skip the song; but go for kayaking & camping.
-Also: Suwanee is one of the best canoe-camping rivers in the country.
+Favorite: Suwannee River.
+If you think all there is to the Suwannee River is an old song with problematic lyrics, you’re missing out on one of Florida’s greatest kayaking, canoeing and camping rivers.
+Full story: Suwannee River: Skip the song; but go for kayaking & camping.
+Also: Suwannee is one of the best canoe-camping rivers in the country.
 Full story: Suwannee, one of Florida’s most beautiful rivers, offers comfy screened camping on platforms

 Worth discovering: Ichetucknee River in winter.
 The Ichetucknee is the most pristine spring run in the state.
 It has eight major springs, crystalline water, lush jungly vegetation plus plentiful birds and wildlife.
 Full story: Ichetucknee: One of Florida’s most beautiful rivers